Trazodone for Dogs: How Long It Lasts & Dosage by Weight

 Can I give my dog trazodone from my own prescription?

-No. Human tablets may not be the right strength for your dog, and dosing must be individualized.
-Always use medication prescribed specifically for your pet by your veterinarian.
+No. Human tablets may not be the right strength, and dosing must be individualized based on your dog's weight and condition.
+Always use medication prescribed specifically by your veterinarian.